 - Day 10 / Castlegregory to Camp and Depart

-- After a final beach walk the way winds inland back to Camp.
-It’s not a long day but interesting and a good section to wind down your holiday.
+After a final beach walk, the Dingle Way winds inland back to Camp.
+It’s not a long day but is interesting and a nice wind down at the end of your walking holiday.
 The afternoon takes you back to Limerick via public transport from Camp.
-Distance: 11 km/7 miles, Ascent: 50 m/150 ft Approximate walking time: 3/4 hrs

 - 9 nights bed and breakfast

 - All accommodation is pre-booked in approved family-run guesthouses with all rooms en-suite

 - Details on restaurants and places of interest to visit along the way

 - All information on trains or buses needed to get to your first accommodation and back at the end of the tour